lassevk/LVK.Pushover/README.md

 Supports the following Pushover features:

-* Send to one or multiple users or user groups (defined on pushover.net web site)
+* Send to one or multiple users or user groups (defined on LVK.Pushover web site)
 * Send to default or specific device(s)
 * Html formatting, Monospace formatting
 * Override message timestamp